 Buying life insurance to protect against debt isn’t enough.
 You also have to actually pay off your debt.

 Paying off debt can be overwhelming.
 It’s easier when you have a budget in place.
 Having a system in place, like the snowball method, also helps.
-The snowball method involves choosing your highest or lowest debt, putting everything you have into that debt while paying the minimums on your other debts, and, when you’ve paid off that debt, you move onto the next highest or lowest debt, and so on.
+The snowball method involves your debt with the smallest balance, putting everything you have into that debt while paying the minimums on your other debts, and, when you’ve paid off that debt, you move onto the next highestdebt, and so on.

 It seems like a catch-22, but you can avoid this issue with the ladder strategy.

 The ladder strategy works by staggering the term length and coverage amount of several policies, rather than buying a single policy.
 So instead of buying a 30-year, $1,000,000 policy, you buy three policies, one of which expires every 10 years, for amounts totaling $1,000,000.